SSipaque/art-media-vue/README.md

   This is a single page site that selects a random art medium for artists who are unsure of what medium to use.
-It uses Vue.js, HTML, and eventually will use CSS as well for styling.
+It uses Vue.js, HTML, and CSS as well for styling.

   ⇨ This is a work in progress, it is not done yet.